TechnologyEnhancedLearning/DLSV2/README.md

 * In Configure in Startup.cs call migrationRunner.MigrateDown(ID) where ID is the id of the migration before the one you want to reverse.
 Run the app once and then remove this change.
 * Delete the migration file.

+# Setting up the old code

+For testing the integration with the old system (for example launching a course will redirect to the old system) when running locally we assume you have the old code running at https://localhost:44367.
+To change this change the CurrentSystemBaseUrl setting in appsettings.Development.json.

 # Running the app

 The project should now build.
 Confirm this via *Build* → *Build Solution* (or `CTRL+SHIFT+B`).